collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 $ git checkout <branch-name>
 ```

-Make your change to the files, then add, commit, create a message (if you don't use -m, a Vim editor will open and you will need to know how to exit)
+Make your change, then add, commit, create a message (if you don't use -m, a Vim editor will open and you will need to know how to exit)

 ```bash
 $ git add .
 $ git commit -m "Your note"
 ```

-Push branch to GitHub (by default, the origin is the repo you cloned from); This can also be used to push additional commits
+Push the new branch to GitHub to your origin (by default, the origin is the repo you cloned from); This can also be used to push additional commits

 ```bash
 $ git push origin <branch-name>